Top Tips For Parents on Preparing Their Kids for Summer Swimming

 3. Supervise your child

-Even if your child knows how to swim, they must be supervised at all times.
+Even if your child knows how to swim, they must be supervised.
 This means you should never leave them alone in or near the water.
 If you need to take a break, make sure there is another adult present who can watch them.
 It is also important to keep an eye on other children in the pool, as they may not be as strong swimmers as your own.
 In addition to supervision, it is also important to have some basic safety equipment on hand.
 This includes a life jacket and a first-aid kit.

 4. Know the signs of trouble